-The alliance wants to remove the dams along Alameda Creek and replace them with fish ladders and fish screens that allow fish to navigate upstream.
+The alliance wants to remove the dams along Alameda Creek and replace them with fish ladders and fish screens that give fish access to upstream areas.
 Fifteen local, state and federal agencies are cooperating on fish passage projects in Alameda Creek.

 Miller considers the BART weir in the creek the main impediment to fish swimming toward the cooler spawning grounds above the Sunol Valley and Sunol Regional Park.
-BART plans to construct a fish ladder at the weir by 2010.
+BART plans to construct a fish ladder by 2010.

-A culvert at the bottom of Stonybrook Creek obstructs the spawning fish and Caltrans officials have said they will replace the culvert with a free span bridge.
+A culvert at the bottom of Stonybrook Creek obstructs the spawning fish and Caltrans officials have said they will replace the culvert with a free-span bridge.

-In addition, Alameda County completed designs in 2005 to modify two other culverts in lower Stonybrook Creek.
-Fishing in Stonybrook Creek is not permitted.
+Alameda County in 2005 completed designs to modify two other culverts in lower Stonybrook Creek.
+Fishing is not permitted in Stonybrook Creek.